Bears opt to make sweeping changes, fire GM Pace, coach Nagy

 AP Sports Writer

+CHICAGO (AP) — Chairman George McCaskey simply couldn’t ignore the Chicago Bears’ record, no matter how much he and the rest of his family that owns the team enjoyed having general manager Ryan Pace and coach Matt Nagy around.

+It was time to make big changes.
+And the Bears did just that.

-CHICAGO (AP) — The Chicago Bears fired general manager Ryan Pace and coach Matt Nagy on Monday, hoping new leadership in the front office and on the sideline will lift a struggling franchise.
+Chicago fired Pace and Nagy on Monday, hoping new leadership in the front office and on the sideline will lift a struggling franchise.

+“They have always represented the Bears with dignity and class,” McCaskey said.
+“They gave everything they had to the Bears and we appreciate those efforts.”

 Nagy’s fate seemed sealed as the Bears struggled through a 6-11 season that ended with a loss at Minnesota on Sunday.
 But it was not clear if Pace also would be let go or retained in either his role or a different capacity.

-Whoever the Bears hire will need to develop rookie quarterback Justin Fields and surround the former Ohio State star with more talent to help him develop.
-They will have to address a defense that has slipped in recent seasons.
-More than anything, it will be their jobs to turn around a franchise with just seven playoff appearances in the past 30 years.
+“We don’t know what the candidates have had to say because we haven’t interviewed any of them yet,” McCaskey said.
+“We want to know what their plan is for that position with the Bears.”

+The new GM and coach face a big task as they try to turn around the franchise.
+The Monsters of the Midway have just seven playoff appearances in the past 30 years.

 The Bears went 48-65 with one winning season and made the postseason twice in the seven years since Pace was hired out of New Orleans’ front office in 2015 to replace Phil Emery.
-Nagy went 34-31 in four seasons.
+Nagy was 34-31 in four seasons, dropping seven of eight to rival Green Bay.
+That included a loss at Soldier Field in October in which Aaron Rodgers turned to the crowd running for a touchdown to help secure yet another win for the Packers over Chicago and screamed, “I still own you!
+I still own you!”

+Pace and Nagy both thanked the organization, players and staff as well as each other in statements released through the team.

+Pace called the Bears a “first-class organization” and added: “I am proud to have poured absolutely everything into making the Chicago Bears a better football team every single day since first stepping foot into Halas Hall.”

+Nagy called coaching Chicago “four years I’ll always remember.”
+He said Pace’s “passion and commitment” was “contagious” and praised “the fight and determination” the players, coaches and support staff showed.

+Running back David Montgomery appreciated the opportunity Pace and Nagy gave him coming out of Iowa State.

 “They took a chance on me.
-They took a chance on a poor kid from Cincinnati who people looked at as if he wasn’t going to be good enough to even get a chance to play,” said running back David Montgomery, who’s from the Cincinnati area and played at Iowa State.
+They took a chance on a poor kid from Cincinnati who people looked at as if he wasn’t going to be good enough to even get a chance to play,” he said.
 “That’s why it’s emotional for me.”

 The Bears have not won in the postseason since the 2010 team advanced to the NFC championship game.